nshobert/GEE-Interactive-Classifier/README.md

 # Interactive Scene Classifier using Google Earth Engine
 This project includes a jupyter notebook that allows the user to import, view, and classify images from the Sentinel-2 Surface Reflectance collection.
-The user applies a supervises the classification of an original image.
+The user supervises the classification of an original image.
 Then, the trained classifier can be reused to classify additional images.
 The project would be improved by adding a procedure to validate the classifier.

 ## Usage
 You can clone this repo in a terminal by typing